joeireland/iot-greentech-workshop/Workshop4-Virtual-HMI.md

    ![Install Node Red](images/install-node-red.png)

-### 4. Create HMI Dashboard to send commands to your Raspberry Pi
+### 4. Create HMI Dashboard to send commands to your virtual IoT device

    - Open another tab in Chrome
    - Enter a URL of **http://YOUR-EC2-INSTANCE-PUBLIC-IP-ADDRESS**